favalosdev/game-of-life/README.md

 - I: Zoom-in
 - O: Zoom-out
 - P: Pause
-- E: Advance the game one generation.
+- E: Advance the game 2\*\*k generations ahead.
 Can only be done when the game is paused
 - G: Display the grid in which the squares are rendered

-You can pause the game and manually set cells as alive by clicking the screen.